 This means that if your last rehearsal before the concert is not on the same day as the concert, you do not have to pay a full fee on the concert day and then a separate fee for the rehearsal on a different day.
 Simply enhance the concert day fee by 10%.
+Also, as you are most likely to engage musicians from within a short distance of where your

-Also, as you are most likely to engage musicians from within 30 miles of where your group is based, travel allowance and holiday pay are already included in the minima recommended, saving you having to calculate these costs separately for each musician on each occasion - though where the musician does travel more than 30 miles for your engagement, you should reimburse or discuss costs as indicated under clause 6.
+Also, as you are most likely to engage musicians from within a short distance of where you group is based, travel allowance and holiday pay are already included in the minima recommended up to 15 miles each way, saving you having to calculate these costs separately for each musician on each occasion - though where the musician does travel more than 15 miles for your engagement, you should reimburse or discuss costs as indicated under clause 6.